Prison is the sinner’s bouquet, house of shredded & torn

 & threaded into a curse, Lazarus of hustlers, the picayune

 Are you looking to connect with poets or find opportunities to hear or study poetry?
 To find poetry events and resources near you, simply enter your zip code in the search field below.
 You can also click on the states menu to the right above and select your state to find festivals, conferences, writing programs, literary organizations, landmarks, poetry-friendly bookstores, and more in your area.
 If you'd like to share events with the Poets.org audience, please submit them below.

-Join participants in Joel Dias-Porter’s workshop “Writing and Revising in 3-D” as they share new work honed in fall sessions.
+Witness the work of participants in Nathan McClain‘s workshop “Watch Your Tone” as they share new poems, both playful and serious.
 Free and open to the public.
 Potluck refreshments served.

 Feb 18 2018 to Feb 23 2018

 If you want to encounter more truth in your poems, to express it in the most beautiful way possible, to craft poems that reflect the inextricable marriage of truth and beauty, love and death, the luminous and the ordinary, please join us for this special workshop.
 We will elude and distract the censors that silence or limit us.
 We’ll approach our experience from new angles to find the poem within the story.
 We’ll question the stories we think are true and experience the power of not-knowing and discovery.
 We will write poems, share our writing, and hear what our work touches in others.
 We’ll also read model poems by contemporary poets and discuss aspects of the craft.
 But mainly this will be a writing retreat—time to explore and create in a supportive community.
 Though the focus is on poetry, prose writers who want to enrich their language will find it a fertile environment.
 Although this workshop is appropriate for beginning poets, with much support and encouragement offered, it is also recommended for experienced poets, including those who have published books or chapbooks, are teaching poetry, or have simply been working at the craft for a long time.